 the work

-Four projects, one method.
+Four projects, one framework.

 1. a travel app